 And so since 1936, the Olympic Torch Relay has been a permanent fixture in the ritual of the Olympic Games.

-See this short clip of the first Olympic torch carried into the Olympic Stadium, from the famed filmmaker, Leni Riefenstahl, and her movie, Olympia.
+See this clip of the first Olympic torch carried into the Olympic Stadium, from the famed filmmaker, Leni Riefenstahl, and her movie, Olympia.